 To maintain the integrity and beauty of your wood floors during the removal process, it’s important to adopt a gentle approach.
 Scratching or causing dents while trying to eliminate the film can create additional problems that may require costly repairs down the line.

 One way to achieve a scratch and dent-free film removal is by using a soft-bristled brush or sponge alongside your chosen cleaning solution.
 Gently scrub the affected areas in circular motions, applying minimal pressure.
-This will help loosen and remove the white film without causing any harm to the delicate surface of your wood floors.
+This will help loosen and remove the haze without causing any harm to the delicate surface of your wood floors.

 Additionally, using a microfiber cloth or mop to wipe away the film residue ensures a gentle touch while maintaining cleanliness.